 PhD graduate student

 I completed my Bachelor’s at Michigan State in Zoology and German.
-There, I spent time studying the pollinators of Michigan’s blueberry fields of Michigan working on Project ICP within the Isaacs’ lab.
+There, I spent time studying the pollinators of Michigan’s blueberry fields working on Project ICP within the Isaacs’ lab.
 Soon after, I moved to Germany where I continued working with bumble bees at the Georg-August-Universitat in Gottingen and exploring their foraging behavior within agricultural vs. urban areas.
 I then completed my master’s in the Fleischer lab also at Penn State, where I examined how bees could be better supported within agricultural systems by considering floral resources, their nutrition, and pesticide usage.

 To see a list of current manuscripts, awards, and outreach involvement, please see my CV here.